UPenn Supplemental Essays 2025-26 – Prompts & Advice

 The flexible structure of The College of Arts and Sciences’ curriculum is designed to inspire exploration, foster connections, and help you create a path of study through general education courses and a major.
 What are you curious about and how would you take advantage of opportunities in the arts and sciences?
 (150-200 words)

-To help inform your response, applicants are encouraged to learn more about academic offerings within the College of Arts and Sciences at college.upenn.edu/prospective.
+To help inform your response, applicants are encouraged to learn more about the academic offerings within the College of Arts and Sciences.
 This information will help you develop a stronger understanding of how the study of the liberal arts aligns with your own goals and aspirations.

 In this essay, admissions officers want to see evidence of your drive, passion, and intellectual ambition.
 Further, they want to learn your specific plans for continuing to be academically engaged while at the University of Pennsylvania.
 Great things to highlight here include:

-In addition to Penn-specific offerings that you are dying to take advantage of, you can also cite past experiences which will ideally be tied into future ventures.
+In addition to Penn-specific offerings that you are dying to take advantage of, you can also cite past experiences that will ideally be tied to future ventures.
 For example, if you were captain of the robotics team in high school—and hope to continue robotics in college—you might note why you’re interested in joining the UPennalizers, Penn’s student-run robotic soccer team.

 2) School of Engineering and Applied Science